-Almost all published trademark valuations apply the relief from royalty method or in some exceptional cases the multiperiod excess earnings method.
-Both methods are income- or DCF-based methods that project future earnings from the trademark and discount them to a net present value (NPV).
-Mathematically, the projection of future earnings extends into perpetuity-the projected income stream will not stop.
+Almost all published trademark valuations apply the relief from royalty method or - in rare cases - the multi-period excess earnings method.
+Both methods are income approaches that project future earnings from the trademark and discount them to a net present value (NPV).
+In instances where the RUL is deemed indefinite, the projection of future earnings extends into perpetuity - the projected income stream will not stop.
 As a result of discounting, the contribution of earnings to NPV diminishes over time.
-The higher the discount rate, the sooner future earnings
+The higher the discount rate, the sooner future earnings from the trademark become negligible for its present value.